 Teruyoshi Nakano is one of Japan’s masters of special effects.
 Born in what is now Dandong, China, on October 9, 1935, Mr. Nakano joined Toho in 1959 and quickly moved up the ranks in special effects, becoming chief assistant director under Eiji Tsuburaya by 1963.
 In 1969, Mr. Nakano would serve as special effects director … Continue reading A LOOK BACK ON THE GODZILLA SERIES!
 Toho SFX Director Teruyoshi Nakano Reflects on His Godzilla Film Work!

+Paul Mason poses with his old friend Hachi.
+Photo © Paul Mason.
 Early in his career, Paul Mason got a break of monstrous proportions.
-Hired by producer John Beck to Americanize the Toho classic King Kong vs. Godzilla (1962) for theatrical release by Universal-International in 1963, Mr. Mason still has many fond memories of the project.
-In more recent years, Mr. Mason served as the senior vice … Continue reading BRINGING A KAIJU CLASSIC TO AMERICA!
+Hired by producer John Beck to Americanize the Toho classic King Kong vs. Godzilla (1962) for theatrical release by Universal-International in 1963, Mr. Mason still has many fond memories of the … Continue reading BRINGING A KAIJU CLASSIC TO AMERICA!
 Writer Paul Mason on the Americanization of ‘King Kong vs. Godzilla’!

 American-born actor-writer-photographer Clifford V. Harrington (1932-2013) is most recognizable to aficionados of Japanese monster movies as King Kong vs. Godzilla's Al, the terrified helicopter co-pilot who doesn’t know “what to make of it” when Godzilla bursts out of the iceberg.
 While he’s best known for that role, Mr. Harrington also appeared as an extra in Mothra … Continue reading WHAT DO YOU MAKE OF THAT, AL?
 Cliff Harrington on His Japanese Movie Career!